oicr-gsi/cbioportal_tools/doc/schema.md

 ## Schema format

 The Janus schema is written in YAML format.
-Its structure is as follows:
+The basic structure is a mapping with two key/value pairs: `body` and `head`.

 ### body

 The schema must contain a `body` entry.
 This represents the tabular body of the Janus config file.
-Its value is a list of column headers, in the same order they are expected to appear in the config file.
+Its value is a sequence of column headers, in the same order they are expected to appear in the config file.

 ### head

 The schema must contain a `head` entry.
 This represents the YAML header of the Janus config file.
+Entries in the head are represented as YAML mappings.

 The head has two types of entries: `scalar` and `dictionary`.
 A `dictionary` may contain scalars, other dictionaries, or a mixture of both.

-Scalars and dictionaries both have:
+Scalars and dictionaries both **must** have:
-- A `type` entry, which is `scalar` or `dictionary` respectively.
+- `type`: Respectively `scalar` or `dictionary`
-- A `required` entry, which is a Boolean value.
+- `required`: Boolean value.
+See "Note" below.

-In addition, dictionaries have:
+In addition, dictionaries **must** have:
-- A `contents` entry, which holds the contents of the dictionary.
+- `contents`: A mapping which holds the contents of the dictionary.

+In addition, scalars **may** have:
+- `description`: Optional string describing the variable.

+#### Note on required entries

+What if a dictionary has `required=false` but one of more of its children has `required=true`?

+Then the dictionary does not have to be present; but if the dictionary _is_ present, then all children with `required=true` must also be present.

 ## Examples